 Spokane City Drive

-The Spokane City Drive is a self-guided driving tour that showcases many of the city’s most iconic spots.
-It starts in Riverfront Park and proceeds through the arts district, Browne’s Addition, historic South Hill, Riverside State Park and ends after the University District.
-The tour is free, but you will need a car, unless you’re a very tenacious cyclists!
+The Spokane City Drive is a self-guided driving tour showcasing many of the city’s most iconic spots.
+It starts in Riverfront Park and proceeds through the arts district, Browne’s Addition, historic South Hill, Riverside State Park, and ends after the University District.
+The tour is free, but you will need a car, unless you’re a very tenacious cyclist!

 You could spend a whole trip touring the region’s beautiful public parks.
-Manito Park, established in 1904, features 20 acres of world class botanical gardens.
-The John A. Finch Arboretum provides a walking tour to guide visitors through landscapes such as a native pine forest and a shady glen filled with rhododendrons.
-And Spokane Valley’s Mirabeau Point Park features a waterfall and pond filled with turtles.
-Then you can go big by visiting the two largest Washington State Parks, Riverside and Mt Spokane State Parks.
-Grab a map or just lose yourself in Spokane’s parks.
-For more information on park activities, visit our parks page.
+Manito Park, established in 1904, features 20 acres of world-class botanical gardens.
+The Finch Arboretum provides a walking tour to guide visitors through landscapes such as a native pine forest and a shady glen filled with rhododendrons.
+Spokane Valley’s Mirabeau Point Park features a waterfall and pond filled with turtles.

-On the First Friday of each month, venues open up throughout the city for an evening of visual art and live music First Friday is the ideal time to check out our downtown wineries, do some tasting and tune into the arts culture in Spokane.
-Of course, First Friday events are free, but you know you want to indulge in some of our favorite wines!
-For more information on First Friday, visit DowntownSpokane.net/First Friday.
+On the First Friday of each month, venues open up throughout the city for an evening of visual art and live music.
+First Friday is the ideal time to check out downtown wineries, take in local music, and tune into the arts culture in Spokane.
+The events are free and there’s always something different to experience every month.

-Downtown Spokane’s Riverfront Park, Liberty Lake’s Pavilion Park and Spokane Valley’s Mirabeau Point Park all feature free outdoor movies and concerts throughout the summer.
-Check out our events calendar.
-You may find a viewing of The Goonies, a performance from the Spokane Symphony or even a parade coming your way.
+Downtown Spokane’s Riverfront Park, Liberty Lake’s Pavilion Park, and Spokane Valley’s Mirabeau Point Park all feature free outdoor movies and concerts throughout the summer.
+Check out our events calendar to see when the next timeless film, Spokane Symphony performance, or parade is coming your way.

-When the weather gets hot in the Spokane region people head for the water.
-It’s easy to see why with 76 lakes within 50 miles of Spokane and hundreds of miles of pristine rivers and creeks.
-So grab your swim suits, a towel and a few cold drinks because we have gathered a list of places to relax with your feet in the water Check out our Swimming Beaches and start planning your adventure now.
+With 76 lakes within 50 miles of Spokane, and hundreds of miles of pristine rivers and creeks, it’s easy to see why these locations become a hotspot as the weather heats up.
+Grab your swim suits, a towel, and a few cold drinks because the list of places to relax with your feet in the water is extensive.